In This Article

 The first thing you need to do is find a safe and reputable crypto platform.
 I say safe and reputable because there are hundreds of exchanges, brokers, and P2P sites out there, but not all of them offer the same level of security and experience.

-Some platforms may have hidden fees, poor customer support, and inadequate security measures, which can jeopardise your investment.
+Some platforms may have hidden fees, poor customer support, and inadequate security measures, which can jeopardize your investment.
 Fortunately, I’ve thoroughly reviewed some of the best platforms, so you only need to click on the link of your preferred site to get going.

 Find and click on the sign-up button on the site’s or app’s homepage and enter all the required details to create your account.
 You’ll most likely be asked to submit a government-issued ID and, in some cases, complete facial verification.